How to Write Attractive Rental Listing Descriptions (With Examples)

 1. Create an Intriguing Headline

 Potential renters want to be able to identify the key facts of your property without searching around for it.
-Landlords can get right to the point by listing the price, the number of bedrooms, the number of bathrooms, and a feature that sets your space apart from others.
+Landlords can get right to the point by listing the price, the number of bedrooms and bathrooms, and perhaps a desired feature that sets your space apart from others.

 Features may include: